 PlayStation owners have a significant advantage in all of this.
 If you play GTA Online on PS4, you'll get GTA$1 million to spend in-game every month until the PS5 version of GTA launches.
 And when GTA Online's standalone edition arrives on PS5, owners of the console will have three months to claim the game for free after release.

-GTA 5 PS5 enhancements: what are they?
+GTA 5 PS5 and Xbox Series X enhancements: what are they?

 "The new generation versions of GTA 5 will feature a range of technical improvements, visual upgrades and performance enhancements to take full advantage of the latest hardware, making the game more beautiful and more responsive than ever," is how Rockstar describes the upgrades for GTA 5 on next-gen hardware.

-Hopefully we'll finally have the option to run GTA 5 on consoles at 60fps, which is pretty easy to achieve on PC.
+Rockstar hasn't been overly specific with what the enhancements will be but, hopefully, we'll finally have the option to run GTA 5 on consoles at 60fps, which is pretty easy to achieve on PC.
 We'd speculate that the game is likely to resemble the PC version as it runs on high-end hardware – though it's possible Rockstar is planning other tweaks we don't know about yet.

 GTA 6 simply isn't ready yet.
 While we know almost nothing about the next entry in the series, these games are grand undertakings for massive worldwide development teams.
 Red Dead Redemption 2, of course, was Rockstar's last major project, and expecting GTA 6 so soon after that is unrealistic.